suchayarj/WhatsOnYourFace/README.md

 (For more details on the dataset and columns decription, please refer to the *chemicalsincosmetic-dd.xlsx* and *chemicalsincosemetics-description.pdf*)

 ## Workflow and EDA
-- Import data to pandas data frame and cleaned the data, including standardizing the ProductName, CompanyName, and ChemicalName columns and
+- Import data to pandas dataframe and cleaned the data, including standardizing the ProductName, CompanyName, and ChemicalName columns

 - First question that I am eager to find out the answer is 'What is the most frequently reported chemical?'